 - The works of Jacob Burckhardt

 This major edition in progress encompasses 29 volumes of Burckhardt’s writings on art as well as reproduction photographs of his picture collection and includes new critical Jacob Burckhardt Collected Works.
-This work in progress is the product of a cooperation with several universities under the leadership of the Jacob Burckhardt foundation in Basel.
+This work in progress is the product of a cooperation between several universities under the leadership of the Jacob Burckhardt foundation in Basel.

 - The late Nietzsche